luphysics/PyMODA/README.md

 newest version recommended (does not require a licence).

 ## Downloading the code
 To download the code, you can click the green "Clone and download" button on the top-right of the repository page, and then "Download zip".
-Extract the zip to your desired location; for the sake of easy instructions, the folder should be called `PyMODA`.
+Extract the zip to your desired location; for the sake of easy instructions, the folder should be renamed to `PyMODA`.

 ## Preparing to run
 When the code is downloaded and Python is installed, you'll need to install the dependencies.
 To do this, open a terminal in the `PyMODA` folder and run the command `python packages/install.py`.